csula/cs3220-summer-2017/SYLLABUS.md

 ## Course Overview

-- **Objective** Learning web programming from the front end to back end in Java Servlet, JSP, HTML, CSS & JavaScript.
+- **Objective** Learning full-stack web programming in Java Servlet, JSP, HTML, CSS & JavaScript.
-- **Expectation** Students are expected to have Java programming background as the entire course will be primary taught in Java.
+- **Expectation** Students are expected to have Java programming background.
 In addition, students are expected to devote a large amount of time learning how to implement algorithms learned in class.

 ## Logistics

 - **Instructor** Hsiang-Yu (Eric) Liao [rcliao01@gmail.com](mailto:rcliao01@gmail.com)
 - **Lecture** Saturday 10:00 AM to 4:00 PM
 - **Office Hours** Saturday 9:30 AM to 10:00 AM, 4:00 PM to 5:00 PM or online 24/7
-- **Office Hours Location** Either at the classroom (E&T A309 or library -- see notes below)
+- **Office Hours Location** E&T A-309
-- **Location** E&T A309
+- **Location** E&T A-309
 - **Text Book** No text book is required as all required reading will be hosted on Github.

-> As the university notice, we (part-time lecturers) can use the library room -- Palmer Wing room 2097 -- for the office hour purpose.

-> Thus, if you don't find me at the classroom, please find me at library.

 ## Course Objectives

+* Git/Github
 * HTML & CSS
 * Basic JavaScript
 * Java Servlet